indigo-dc/alien4cloud-deep/README.md

 * **iamHost** - The host that allows one to register an account, and get the **clientId** and the **clientSecret**.
 * **iamHostCert** - The certificate of the **iamHost** server.
 Take a look at *Obtain Certificate* subsection to learn how to obtain the certificate.
 * **orchestratorPollInterval** - Alien4Cloud tries to obtain the history of events every number of seconds.
 This parameter sets that number.
+* **importIndigoCustomTypes** - Depending on the status of the work, there can be a different location of the indigo types definition file that is sent to the orchestrator.
+This field allows the admin to specify which TOSCA types file is used for all deployments that go through the IndigoDCOrchestrator plugin.
+Please keep in mind that this field affects only the future deployments.
+This happens because it is read when a topology is deployed.

 ## Known Issues